keras-team/keras-contrib/CONTRIBUTING.md

 10. Update the documentation.
 If introducing new functionality, make sure you include code snippets demonstrating the usage of your new feature.

 11. Submit your PR.
 If your changes have been approved in a previous discussion, and if you have complete (and passing) unit tests, your PR is likely to be merged promptly.
 Otherwise, well...

+## A Note for Contributors

+Both Keras-Contrib and Keras operate under the [MIT License](LICENSE).
+At the discretion of the maintainers of both repositories, code may be moved from Keras-Contrib to Keras and vice versa.

+The maintainers will ensure that the proper chain of commits will flow in both directions, with proper attribution of code.
+Maintainers will also do their best to notify contributors when their work is moved between repositories.